stephengold/Acorus/README.md

 it binds 6 hotkeys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to signals that control camera motion.

-When `DefaultInputMode` detects a `ScreenshotAppState`, it binds a hotkey (either PrtSc or ScrLk or SysRq) to the action that captures a screenshot.

 Users accustomed to `SimpleApplication` tend to expect these bindings.

+### TestScreenshot

+Acorus allows you to designate a sandbox: a directory to which Acorus will write files.
+By convention, this directory named "Written Assets".

+If there's a designated sandbox,
+`ActionApplication` attaches a `ScreenshotAppState` and binds a hotkey (either PrtSc or ScrLk or SysRq) to the action that captures a screenshot.

 ### TestMinHelp